 Before joining academia, he was a journalist at The Straits Times, where he wrote mainly on politics and served as the art and photo editor for three years.
 Early in his career, he twice won the company’s Feature of the Year Award.
 He continues to practise professional journalism as the editor and publisher of What’s Up, an independent monthly current affairs newspaper for children, which was honoured for editorial excellence by the Society of Publishers in Asia in 2006.

 He is involved in professional education and development of journalists.
 He is an adviser to the London-based Ethical Journalism Network and the Singapore-based Asia Journalism Fellowship sabbatical programme for mid-career professionals, of which he was the founding head.

-He takes an interest in media policy and reform, and is actively engaged in forums on freedom of expression in Asia.
-He blogs on Singapore media and politics at freedomfromthepress.info and airconditionednation.com, and on Asian media issues at mediaasia.info.
-He is a coordinator of the Academia.SG network, focusing on the health of Singapore academia including the country’s academic freedom.
+He takes an interest in media policy and reform, and has been actively engaged in forums on freedom of expression, including as a consultant for UNESCO and Freedom House.
+He is a founder of the Academia.SG collective, focusing on the health of Singapore academia including the country’s academic freedom.
 He was a member of the Media Literacy Council under Singapore’s Ministry of Communication and Information (2012-14), and part of “Bloggers 13”, a group lobbying for greater internet freedom.
 His other civil society contributions include serving as a founding member of The Roundtable in the 1990s.